j-keck/zfs-snap-diff/doc/site/content/docs/zfs-snap-diff.md

 -   find older file versions in your zfs-snapshots for a given file

--   view the file content from a given snapshot
+-   view the file content of a given snapshot

 -   inspect a diff from the older version to the actual version